 Grandview Consolidated School District #4 (GC-4) was established in 1914.
-Today it proudly serves a diverse student population of more than 4,200.
-There are 601 staff members, which includes 23 administrators, 330 certified teachers, and 248 classified staff.
-The district has been fully accredited throughout its history, scoring in the “Distinction in Performance” status in recent years.
+Today it proudly serves a diverse student population of approximately 3,700.
+There are more than 600 staff members, which includes nearly 30 administrators, more than 320 certified teachers, and more than 250 classified staff.
+The district has been fully accredited throughout its history, scoring in the “Distinction in Performance” status in past years.

-GC-4 is committed to using high quality instruction to ensure college and career readiness for all students.
-The district offers a wide spectrum of education opportunities including pre-engineering, robotics, culinary, music, theater, forensics, sports and an award winning band program.
-The district is structured using Small Learning Communities (SLCs), and career path “houses” at Grandview High School to enhance rigor, relevance and relationships.
+GC-4 is committed to using high-quality instruction to ensure college and career readiness for all students.
+The district offers a wide spectrum of educational opportunities including pre-engineering, robotics, culinary, music, theater, forensics, sports and an award-winning band program.

 District boundaries encompass the majority of Grandview, Missouri, as well as portions of south Kansas City on the west of the district and Lee’s Summit on the east, with a total population of 32,000.

 GC-4 has an early childhood center (High Grove), four elementary schools (Belvidere, Butcher-Greene, Conn-West and Meadowmere), one K-8 school (Martin City), one 6-8 grade middle school (Grandview Middle School/GMS), one 9-12 grade high school (Grandview High School/GHS) and the Center for Alternative Instructional Resources (CAIR).

 Presently the student demographics are 52% African-American, 20% Caucasian, 20% Hispanic, and 8% Asian, Indian or other minority backgrounds.